Vian Dakhil: Awards and honors

-Vian Dakhil has been recognised and honoured for her important work in bringing the Yezidi people's plight to the international community.
+Vian Dakhil has been recognised and honoured for her important work in bringing the Kurds-Yazidis plight to the international community.
 She was congratulated by the Iraqi Parliament, and honoured by the Iraqi Women's Network in October 2014, and was subsequently awarded the title of the Woman of the Year.
-She is the Winner of the 2014 Anna Politkovskaya Award for her “courage to become the voice of the Yazidi community and by her determination to campaign for the protection of all Yazidi and other Iraqi women under ISIS, despite the danger she is facing as a Yazidi woman politician opposed to ISIS.”
+She is the Winner of the 2014 Anna Politkovskaya Award for her “courage to become the voice of the Yazidi community and by her determination to campaign for the protection of all Yazidi and other Iraqi women under ISIS, despite the danger she is facing as a Kurdish woman politician opposed to ISIS.”
 She was crowned Woman of the Year in 2015 with an honorary prize for Arabic achievements in Dubai.
 She received the Bruno Kreisky Prize for Services to Human Rights in Vienna, and the Nineveh honorary shield in June 2015.
 In February 2016 Dakhil was awarded the Geneva Summit Prize for Human Rights in Geneva.